ggxchain/documentation/src/sydney-testnet/validator-guides/how-to-stake-ggxt-tokens.md

 # How to Stake GGXT Tokens

-To stake GGXT tokens in the Golden Gate Sydney testnet, please follow the steps:
+To stake GGXT tokens in the GGX Sydney testnet, please follow the steps:

 1. Acquire tokens.
 Please check out our [Sydney Validator Program](../sydney-testnet/sydney-validator-programme.md "Sydney Validator Program").
 2. Create two Substrate accounts.
 You can do that using [PolkadotJS](../../developer-documentation/wallets/polkadotjs.md).